ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_02_slides.md

 <br />

-Make an appointment (before May 12th) with Alex or me to discuss your ideas.
+Make an appointment with Alex or me to discuss your ideas.
 We will help you with finding your question.